jjonojj/q9/README.md

 # q9
-yet another programming language. very lightweight, no dependencies atm.
+yet another programming language. very lightweight (lightweight != fast), no dependencies atm.

 ## examples
 currently, the language has no standard library, so functionality is **very very** limited.